 - Epilepsy and administration of Buccal Midazolam/Rectal Paraldehyde.
-This is aimed at carers.
-We can also include a general Administration of Medicines course into this.
+This is aimed at carers and specialist children's services.
+We can also include a general Administration of Medicines course into this if needed.

 - Understanding ECGs.
 A basic course aimed at pre-registered nurses, rusty post registered nurses, mental health nurses and HCAs